wp-plugins/netangels-cloud-storage/readme.txt

 == Installation ==

+####From WordPress dashboard

+1. Visit 'Plugins > Add New'
+1. Search for 'NetAngels'
+1. Activate "NetAngels Cloud Storage" from 'Plugins' page

+####From WordPress.org

-1. Upload `netangelss3.zip` to the `/wp-content/plugins/` directory
+1. Upload `netangels-cloud-storage.zip` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Enjoy